RLain/RLain/README.md

 - 👋 Hi, I’m @RLain
+- Working as a Developer at [Feed Me Seymour](https://www.linkedin.com/company/feed-me-seymour?originalSubdomain=uk)
 - 🌱 I’m currently learning Typescript, Python & a little bit of C++ #Arduino
 - 📫 How to reach me https://www.linkedin.com/in/rebecca-lain/

+ℹ️ May 2024 after joining Feed Me Seymour - I moved from Github to Gitlab.
+Hence the contribution disappearance 😉

 <!---
 RLain/RLain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.